ioBroker/ioBroker.docs/docs/en/config/cli.md

 ## iobroker object get
 Full syntax: `iobroker get objectId`

-Reads from the command line the description of the object:
+The command reads from the command line the description of the object:
 C:\pWork>iobroker object get system.adapter.admin.0.uptime

 ```